Stories

 • The number of people and bathrooms in the home: this will help determine what size and heating capacity you need in a water heater.

-• Venting: if the existing water heater runs on propane or natural gas it will be vented either through the chimney or a vertical vent, but some high-efficiency natural gas models may need to be vented through a side wall which can add to installation costs.
+• Venting: if the existing water heater runs on propane or natural gas it will be vented either through the chimney or a vertical vent, but some high-efficiency gas models may need to be vented through a side wall which can add to installation costs.

 Water heater types